Released on October 2, 2018

-The Government of Saskatchewan is pleased to proclaim the month of October as Disability Employment Awareness Month (DEAM).
+The Government of Saskatchewan has proclaimed October as Disability Employment Awareness Month.

 For more information, contact: